The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

-The Vanguard is similar in style to the Captain, though it’s made with Horween Chromexcel leather (exceptional quality and tanned in Chicago) and its USA assembled.
+The Vanguard is similar in style to the Captain, though it’s made with Horween Chromexcel leather (exceptional quality and tanned in Chicago) and is USA assembled.
 It comes with a slightly heftier price tag, but for some, the USA-build is worth it.

 Spoiler alert: the Thursday Captain made the top of my best boots for men list.
 And that’s after reviewing over 100 boots.

-Things to Consider Before Buying Service Boots
+Things to Consider Before Buying

 The Thursday Captain is an excellent deal.
 Made with Thursday's Chrome leather from Le Farc tannery (often compared to Horween Chromexcel), these boots are still holding up well after five years of wear.
 When (if?) these ever wear out, I’ll be getting them again.

-I now own three pairs of Thursday Captains (can you guess how I feel about them?).
+I now own three pairs of Thursday Boot Co.
+Captains (can you guess how I feel about them?).
 Throughout this review, you’ll see what my first pair look like after five years of hard wearing.

 First Impression

-I’ve had my first pair of Thursday Captain’s for five years now, so I can only say what I remember from first opening them and trying them on.
+I’ve had my first pair of Thursday Captains for five years now, so I can only say what I remember from first opening them and trying them on.

 As soon as you pick these boots up, it’s clear they’re solidly built.
-Many reputable boot brands start around $300 for their best sellers.
+Many reputable boot brands start at around $300 for their best sellers.
 I remember thinking Thursday was either going to be a fantastic deal (quality boots at a discount), or a horrible rip-off (poor quality at a high price).

 The steel shank and solid sole give these boots heft, which took a little getting used to, but after five years of wearing, I’m glad they do.